yjyao/practical-python/Notes/01_Introduction/06_Files.md

 >>> f.close()
 ```

-*Note: In these examples, `f.close()` is being called explicitly because the `with` statement isn’t being used.*
+*Note: In these examples, `f.close()` is being called explicitly because the `with` statement isn't being used.*

 ### Exercise 1.27: Reading a data file

-Now that you know how to read a file, let’s write a program to perform a simple calculation.
+Now that you know how to read a file, let's write a program to perform a simple calculation.

 The columns in `portfolio.csv` correspond to the stock name, number of
 shares, and purchase price of a single stock holding.
 Write a program called